Healthcare Reform: What Workers & Job-Seekers Need To KnowSave as Favorite

 States are being encouraged to set up programs requiring their insurance companies to justify their premium increase requests.
 States that do this will be eligible for $250 million in new grants.
-Those companies that have excessive or unjustified rate hikes may be excluded from participating in the new health insurance exchanges scheduled to begin in 2014.
+Those companies that have excessive or unjustified rate hikes may be excluded from participating in state Health Insurance Marketplaces.

 New Rules on Insurance Company Spending: